nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 ![Nx Generator Syntax](/shared/react-tutorial/generator-syntax.png)

 You should use the `application` generator found in the `@nrwl/react` plugin.
-To run the generator and create the `admin` application, run the command:
+To run the generator and create the `admin` application, run the command: `npx nx g @nrwl/react:app admin`:

 ```bash
 % npx nx g @nrwl/react:app admin